• Skip to primary navigation

 Tips

-• If you're using frozen mango in this overnight oat recipe, after you let it thaw, dice it into small bite-size pieces.
+• If you're using frozen mango in this overnight oat recipe, dice it into small bite-size pieces after you let it thaw.

-• Fresh ripe mango may be sweet enough to not need the maple syrup, adjust for your own sweet preference.
+• Fresh ripe mango may be sweet enough not to need the maple syrup, adjust for your sweetness preference.

 • If you prefer a thinner consistency, add a splash of milk before serving.